 It has the greatest international authority of any organization

-The United Nations is currently the only active and respected international forum with such widespread clout among the world’s nations.
-One of the its six bodies, the Security Council, is charged with maintaining global peace and security.
+The UN is currently the only active and respected international forum with such widespread clout among the world’s nations.
+One of its six bodies, the Security Council, is charged with maintaining global peace and security.
 World leaders, even extremely disliked ones, are welcome to speak at the UN, making it a beacon of democracy.
 Countries who belittle the UN must still respond to its resolutions.

 It has succeeded in strides to eradicate world hunger

 Intervention by the UN’s World Food Programme, the Food and Agricultural Organization and UN-sponsored emergency aid management are credited with reducing the number of people dying from malnutrition annually.
-(Although world hunger has recently risen for the first time in the past decade, the UN is asserting efforts to curb the trend and stabilize the numbers.)
 Continuing its success of mitigating worldwide hunger, former UN Secretary-General Ban Ki-moon set a further challenge of ending extreme poverty by 2030.
-Thanks to the UN’s efforts, only 12.9% of the 23.3% of people suffering from malnutrition between 1990 and 1992 are still going hungry.
-Northern Africa has even cut local poverty in half.
+Despite the fact that are 828 million hungry people in the world, including 349 million people facing severe hunger, the UN has worked toward creating strategic solutions for an ambitious “zero hunger” world – and it has the clout and ability to achieve this goal.
 With its international resources and influence, the UN will continue to establish new targets that encourage sustainable development to end world hunger.

 It has been instrumental in ridding some countries of ‘The Bomb’

 Thanks to the International Atomic Energy Agency (IAEA), a number of countries, including South Africa and Kazakhstan, have willingly ended their nuclear weapons research programs and have submitted to regular IAEA inspections.
-And just last year, more than 120 countries adopted a UN treaty to ban nuclear weapons, requiring non-nuclear signatory nations to avoid pursuing atomic weapons in exchange for a commitment by the five powers to move toward nuclear disarmament.
+In 2017 more than 120 countries adopted a UN treaty to ban nuclear weapons, requiring non-nuclear signatory nations to avoid pursuing atomic weapons in exchange for a commitment by the five powers to move toward nuclear disarmament.
 The treaty further seeks to guarantee non-nuclear states’ access to peaceful, energy-producing nuclear technology.